Collaborating Vision, Depth, and Thermal Signals for Multi-Modal Tracking: Dataset and Algorithm: Experiments

 For dual-modal tracking approach, while the best RGB-D and RGB-T trackers outperform single-modal approaches, they remain inferior to our tri-modal tracking framework.
-In detail, ViPT\_RGBD and SDSTrack\_RGBD achieve AUC scores of 0.720 and 0.718, and DP scores of 0.759 and 0.763, respectively.
-In comparison, RDTTrack surpasses these two RGB-D tracking approaches with an AUC improvement of 3.2\% and 3.4\% respectively, and a DP improvement of 3.3\% and 2.9\%, respectively.
-Among the RGB-T trackers, the BAT achieves the optimal AUC of 0.713 and DP of 0.782, outperforming other RGB-T methods like ViPT\_RGBT and SDS\_RGBT.
+In detail, ViPT\_RGBD, SDSTrack\_RGBD and UnTrack\_RGBD achieve AUC scores of 0.720, 0.718 and 0.733, and DP scores of 0.759, 0.763 and 0.776, respectively.
+In comparison, RDTTrack surpasses these two RGB-D tracking approaches with an AUC improvement of 3.2\%, 3.4\% and 1.9\% respectively, and a DP improvement of 3.3\%, 2.9\% and 1.6\%, respectively.
+Among the RGB-T trackers, the UnTrack\_RGBT achieves the optimal AUC of 0.732 and DP of 0.790, outperforming other RGB-T methods like ViPT\_RGBT, SDS\_RGBT and BAT.
+In addition, the RGB-T image fusion method DCEvo~\cite{liu2025dcevo} with OSTrack achieves improved performance than RGB-only OSTrack.
+It clearly validates the effectiveness of image-level fusion of DCEvo for robust multi-modal tracking.
 The proposed tri-modal tracker, RDTTrack, which incorporates an additional depth modality compared to BAT, achieves performance gains of 3.9\% in AUC and 1.0\% in DP, respectively.
 In summary, these results validate the effectiveness of RDTTrack’s architecture in fully exploiting the complementary strengths of RGB, depth, and thermal modalities for enhanced tracking performance.

 In Fig.~\ref{fig:plots}, we present the precision plots and success plots of trackers on RGBDT500.
 The DP and AUC scores are exhibited in the legends of the corresponding plots.
 From the curves, it is evident that the proposed RDTTrack consistently outperforms other single-modal and dual-modal trackers, demonstrating superior tracking accuracy and robustness across different evaluation metrics.
+Furthermore, we also provide some qualitative results in the supplementary material to intuitively show the advantages of the proposed RDTTrack.

-Furthermore, in Fig.~\ref{fig:vis}, we visualize the tracking results of some trackers, including OsTrack (RGB)~\citep{ye2022joint}, ViPT\_RGBD (RGB + Depth), ViPT\_RGBT (RGB + Thermal)~\citep{zhu2023visual}, and RDTTrack (RGB + Depth + Thermal) on several complex frames of RGBDT500.
-As shown, in challenging scenarios such as low-light environments or modality interference, our RDTTrack effectively leverages the most reliable modality in each scene to achieve more robust and accurate tracking.
+For efficiency comparison, we conduct runtime evaluations of several trackers using FPS as the metric.
+All experiments are run on an NVIDIA RTX 3090 GPU, and the results are presented in Table~\ref{table:fps}.
+As shown, RDTTrack achieves significantly higher runtime efficiency compared to other recent multi-modal trackers, reaching 76.6 FPS.
+This achievement is owes to the use of lightweight prompt learning and a frozen baseline, which reduces the number of additional parameters and the resulting computational overhead.
+In addition, the RDTTrack model contains only 0.86M trainable parameters, making it highly efficient for training as well.